 All students are required to undertake fieldwork placements during their course of study in settings affiliated with the university, under the supervision of qualified professional staff.
 Placements take place primarily in the Queen's Catchment area.
-Limited placement opportunities exist in Northern Ontario, in the catchment areas of other Canadian universities, as well as internationally.
+Limited placement opportunities exist in Northern Ontario and internationally.

 Each university offering an occupational therapy program has an associated catchment area.
 The catchment area is designed to offer the designated university priority in fieldwork placements.
 This means that Queen's students have the first opportunity to apply for and be assigned a placement at a site within the Queen's catchment area.
 The relationship that exists between Queen's School of Rehabilitation Therapy and its catchment area sites is valued and reciprocal in nature.
-Clinicians from those sites have close communication with the Queen's Fieldwork

-Coordinators and are able to take advantage of educational opportunities offered by Queen's by attaining an Adjunct Faculty with the School.
+Clinicians from those sites have close communication with the Queen's Fieldwork Coordinators and are able to take advantage of educational opportunities offered by Queen's by attaining an Adjunct Faculty with the School.
 Student supervision in placements is one of the ways clinicians are granted this designation.
 In order to maintain this beneficial partnership, priority will be given to utilizing all existing placements in the Queen's catchment area.
 Please note that this area extends approximately west to York region, north to Peterborough and Renfrew County and east to Cornwall.
 All students should be prepared to accept assigned placements.
-To clarify, students should not expect that all or indeed any of their placements will be completed within the city of Kingston, and should be prepared to take advantage of placements in other cities within the catchment area or within Canada. \\STUDENTS (OR INDIVIDUALS ACTING ON BEHALF OF STUDENTS) ARE NOT PERMITTED TO APPROACH FACILITES OR THERAPISTS TO NEGOTIATE/SECURE THEIR OWN PLACEMENT.
-FAILURE TO FOLLOW THIS GUIDELINE MAY RESULT IN THE STUDENT BEING REMOVED FROM THE FIELDWORK LEARNING OPPORTUNITY.\\
+To clarify, students should not expect that all or indeed any of their placements will be completed within the city of Kingston, and should be prepared to take advantage of placements in other cities within the catchment area.